Synthetixio/SIPs/content/sccp/sccp-309.md

 ## Simple Summary

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SCCP.-->
-Configure the Andromeda Base deployment with V3 and Perps V3 in a conservative manner, for USDC collateral.
+Configure the Andromeda Base V3 deployment to accept USDC collateral, and enable ETH and BTC markets on Perps V3.

 ## Abstract